MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 ## Privacy

 <a href="https://github.com/MinghuiChen43/awesome-trustworthy-deep-learning/blob/master/FULL_LIST.md#privacy">:open_file_folder: [<b><i>Full List of Privacy</i></b>]</a>.

+- Leveraging Public Representations for Private Transfer Learning. [[paper]](https://arxiv.org/abs/2312.15551)
+  - Pratiksha Thaker, Amrith Setlur, Zhiwei Steven Wu, Virginia Smith.
+  - Key Word: Private Transfer Learning.
+  - <details><summary>Digest</summary> This paper explores the theoretical implications of incorporating public data into differentially private learning for transfer learning scenarios in linear regression.
+It investigates two scenarios where public and private tasks share a low-rank subspace.
+In the first scenario, a single model is learned and shared across users, achieving optimal performance within a specific class of algorithms.
+In the second scenario, with enough public data, users can perform local learning within the subspace without the need for private coordination, achieving the same utility.
+These findings provide insights into the advantages of using public data in private transfer learning.

 - Learning and Forgetting Unsafe Examples in Large Language Models. [[paper]](https://arxiv.org/abs/2312.12736)
   - Jiachen Zhao, Zhun Deng, David Madras, James Zou, Mengye Ren.